rust-lang/async-book/src/01_getting_started/03_state_of_async_rust.md

 The asynchronous Rust ecosystem has undergone a lot of evolution over time, so it can be hard to know what tools to use, what libraries to invest in, or what documentation to read.
-However, the `Future` trait inside the standard library has recently been stabilized, and the `async`/`await` feature will follow shortly.
+However, the `Future` trait inside the standard library and the `async`/`await` language feature has recently been stabilized.
 The ecosystem as a whole is therefore in the midst of migrating to the newly-stabilized API, after which point churn will be significantly reduced.